lutze/verdoy/README.md

 Currently in pre-alpha and subject to significant breaking changes.

 VerdoyLab is an experiment in building a modern SaaS platform from scratch using AI Copilots.
-Envisioned as an open-source Laboratory (Information) Management System designed for research labs and R&D facilities, VerdoyLab has been fully pair-programmed with Cursor, using intentional, top-down SDLC design/build practices.
-The eventual platform will be a simple, performant, and secure system to build the information management of an R&D lab.
+Envisioned as an open-source Laboratory (Information) Management System designed for research labs and R&D facilities, VerdoyLab has been fully pair-programmed with Cursor, using an intentional and iterative design/build practice.

+The eventual platform will, hopefully, be a simple, performant, and secure system to build the information management of an R&D lab.
 It will support remote programmatic integration for lab tools and sensors; multimodal data manage with native graph, vector and timeseries storage; project, process experiment and hardware management; and user/back-office management for one to many labs in one to many organizations, in an either multi- or data separated tenancy configuraiton.

-Built on a FastAPI backend with Jinja 2 frontend, connected to a PostgreSQL + TimescaleDB database for high-performance data management and real-time IoT device integration.
+VerdoyLab is built on a FastAPI backend with Jinja 2 frontend, connected to a PostgreSQL + TimescaleDB database for high-performance data management and real-time IoT device integration.

 Significant history of the work can be found in the project directories under /docs, and more recently stored in a Linear project that Cursor has been using to manage increasingly complicated dependencies and project structures (ask about access if you'd like to review).